NewDefectus/defasm/core/README.md

 ```

 ## JavaScript exports
-The package also exports a JavaScript class called `AssemblyState`; it represents the assembler's state, and as such contains the following data:
+The package also exports a class called `AssemblyState`.
+An object of this type is needed for running the assembler; its constructor takes in an optional config object, which can be used to set the parsing syntax to Intel or AT&T (defaults to AT&T).

+The class has the following properties:
 * `bytes` - the number of bytes generated after the last call to `secondPass`
 * `compiledRange` - the range of text parsed by the compiler during the last call to `compile` (used for debugging)
 * `instructions` - the dummy header node of a linked list containing all the instructions of the program